bell345/saving-place/README.rst

 Documents `reddit's`_ `/r/place`_ experiment for April Fool's 2017 by maintaining a WebSocket connection and recording each change, one pixel at a time.

-To accomplish this, the script uses legitimate OAuth2 credentials to load the `/r/place webview`_ and then connects via WebSocket to reddit's undocumented /r/place API.
+To accomplish this, the script loads the `/r/place webview`_ as a logged out bot user (i.e. with a descriptive user-agent) and then connects via WebSocket to reddit's undocumented /r/place API.

 Access is purely read-only; this is not intended to be used as a bot to circumvent any imposed limitations.